elB4RTO/zsh-themes/antares/README.md

 ### Colors

-`antares` makes heavy use of colors, but not every terminal has the same color schemes.
+`antares` makes heavy use of colors, but not every terminal has the same color schemes, and not every user has the same taste about colors.
 For this reason, any element's color can be customized at will.

-The color must be set as hex value, preceeded by the hashtag character and enclosed in double quotes.
+The color must be set as hex value, preceded by the hashtag character and enclosed in double quotes.
 For example:<br/>
 `ZSH_ANTARES_FG_DECO="#f0f0f0"`

 Variables' names are composed to be almost self-explanatory: